 Party people get raucous around the clock at Rick’s/Durty Harry’s entertainment complex (202 Duval St.).
 The venue comprises eight clubs, including a dance club, rock and roll and sports bar, and the Red Garter Saloon, a strip club.
 If you’re looking for music that breaks the sound barrier, wet T-shirt contests and cheap drinks, this is the place for you.
 Phone (305) 296-5513.

 For those who might get the impression that nightlife in the Keys is all grit, no glamour, well, guess again.
 There are a few boîtes with urban flair tucked in among the multitude of beer joints.
-Sophisticates can smoke a stogie and have a tipple (a single-malt scotch or a crème de menthe, perhaps?) at Berlin’s Cocktail and Cigar Bar in the A & B Lobster House (700 Front St.).
-Check out the well-stocked humidor and backgammon tables, and tap your feet to Sinatra-era tunes as a pianist tickles the ivories on the baby grand; phone (305) 294-5880.
+Sophisticates can smoke a stogie and have a tipple (a single-malt scotch or a crème de menthe, perhaps?) at Berlin’s Cocktail and Cigar Bar at 700 Front St. Check out the well-stocked humidor and backgammon tables, and tap your feet to Sinatra-era tunes as a pianist tickles the ivories on the baby grand; phone (305) 294-5880.
 Mix locals and tourists, swinging bands, a loungey vibe and great martini specials, then shake, and you have Virgilio’s Key West Martini Bar (524 Duval St.); phone (305) 296-1075.

 Things to Do Audubon House and Tropical Gardens

 Dry Tortugas National Park Ferry

 Ernest Hemingway Home and Museum

 Fort Zachary Taylor Historic State Park

 Harry S. Truman Little White House

 Key West Garden Club and Joe Allen Garden